Welcome

 - Web Terminal - Browser access with WebGL rendering and WebTransport

-- Graphics Support - Kitty graphics protocol for inline image display (experimental)
+- Graphics Support - Kitty graphics protocol with flicker-free video (

 - Cursor Shapes - Native vi-mode cursor rendering (block, bar, underline)